- Better base V-6

 Ford F-150 Lariat models limit the configurations to V-8 and turbo V-6 engines, SuperCab and SuperCrew cabs—V-6 and Regular cabs aren't available here.
 They also add keyless ignition, a rearview camera, an 8.0-inch information screen as standard.

-Lariat models include optional rear heated seats, premium audio from Sony, two-tone paint, adaptive cruise control, and parking assistance.
+Lariat models include optional rear heated seats, premium audio from Sony, two-tone paint, adaptive cruise control, and parking sensors.

 F-150 King Ranch models include more features and interior design schemes straight out of a dude ranch.
 Saddle-themed leather hides, two-tone paint, heated front and rear seats, multi-contour power adjustable front seats, chrome exterior accents, and contrast accent stitching befit these models.
 King Ranch models are available with a V-8 or the more potent, 3.5-liter turbocharged V-6.

-And if you're willing to add options—which is likely on the King Ranch, if you're considering it in the first place—paint and trim choices; surround cameras and lane-keeping assist; power running boards; blind-spot monitors; tailgate step; a bed extender; box side steps; adaptive cruise; park assist; a moonroof; 20-inch wheels; and a max trailer-tow package.
+And if you're willing to add options—which is likely on the King Ranch, if you're considering it in the first place—paint and trim choices; surround cameras and active lane control; power running boards; blind-spot monitors; tailgate step; a bed extender; box side steps; adaptive cruise; park assist; a moonroof; 20-inch wheels; and a max trailer-tow package.

 The Platinum isn't the top of the line anymore—but it's certainly close to it.
 It gets standard LED headlights, blind-spot monitors, power running boards, remote start and tailgate release, 20-inch wheels, ambient lighting, inflatable rear seatbelts, multi-contour heated and cooled front seats, wood trim, navigation, and wood trim.

 Limited is king of the mountain for the F-150 again this year, and is trimmed like a luxury truck, rather than a work hauler.
-A dual-panel moonroof, around-view camera, 22-inch wheels, LED headlights and taillights, unique grille, adaptive cruise control, and 3.5-liter turbocharged V-6 engine are all standard.
+A dual-panel moonroof, surround-view camera system, 22-inch wheels, LED headlights and taillights, unique grille, adaptive cruise control, and 3.5-liter turbocharged V-6 engine are all standard.

-Last year’s Ford F-150 Raptor topped the range, and we’d expect the same for this year.
+The 2018 Ford F-150 Raptor tops the Ford truck family.
 Every family has a crazy uncle, right?

 Using the top-of-the-line 3.5-liter V-6, the Raptor ups the output from that engine to 450 hp and 510 lb-ft.